gravitational/gravity/README.md

   environments.
 * Environments where autonomous Kubernetes is required, such as large multi-node hardware appliances, production floors, edge deployments, etc.

-* Anyone who needs Kubernetes best practices out of the box, without having to proactively manage it, can benefit from Gravity.
-Focus on building your product instead of managing Kubernetes.
+Anyone who needs Kubernetes best practices out of the box, without having to proactively manage it can benefit from Gravity.
+It allows you to focus on building your product instead of managing Kubernetes.

 ## Application Bundles